 Just after Potamies there is a dam reservoir, with a little village which is partly in the water.
 It is surrounded by an impressive mountain landscape.
 When you continue to Lassithi, you pass the village Krasi.
 This is a characteristic mountain village with the largest plane tree of Crete and an old laundry place, where the mountain water runs through.
 It is nice to take a stroll through this village.
 The next village you pass is Kera, where you can visit the Moni Kardiotissas monastery.
 The plateau of Lassithi is an attraction all year round.
 If you take a tour around the Lasstihi plateau by car, you see a lot of interesting spots.
 At the village Psychro is the cave where Zeus was born and raised.
 It is also an area where you see lots of elderly Greek men on donkeys!

-After the villages Psychro is a tavern called Milos (milos means windmill).
+After the villages Psychro is a tavern.
+This tavern is called Milos (milos means windmill).
 This name refers to the old years when you could find thousands of windmills on the Lassithi platea to pump water from the ground.
 On the Lassithi plateau you also find lots of agricultural harvesting.
 After Lassithi you drive towards Neapoli – Agios Nikolaos.
 This road goes right through nature with beautiful views.
 Agios Nikolaos is a nice small town for a break.
 In the centre and next to the harbour there is lovely little lake.

 In Elounda you stay overnight your third night!
 Elounda is famous worldwide because of the TV series: “Who pays the ferryman”.
 You can go on a boat trip after arrival, to visit the impressive island of Spinalonga.
 This island used to be until 1957 a leper colony.
 The island is built up during various eras: Venetian, Turkish and Greek.
 Every half hour a boat will leave for Spinalonga.
 In the evening you will find lots of taverns to enjoy a delicious meal in the harbour.